-How do I install the pole stand in concrete?
+How do I install my pole stand in concrete?

-1. Use the round base of the pole as a template to mark the locations of holes.
+How to Install Wedge Anchors in Concrete: Use the round base of the pole as a template to mark the locations of holes.
 Drill holes into the concrete using a concrete bit.
-Bit size needs to equal the wedge anchor diameter when working with wedge anchors.
-Drill the holes 1/2" deeper than the anchor will penetrate into the concrete making sure that the minimum embedment requirements are met.
+Bit size = anchor diameter when working with wedge anchors.
+Drill a hole 1/2" deeper than the anchor will penetrate into the concrete making sure that the minimum embedment requirements are met.
 The holes can be drilled while the fixture is in place.
 It is important to make sure that the bit diameter being used will fit through the holes in the fixture.

-2. Clean out the holes using a vacuum, blow out bulb, air compressor or another method.
+Clean out the holes using a wire brush, compressed air, vacuum, blow out bulb or another method.

 YouTube Video – How to install wedge anchors in concrete

-How do I install the pole stand in grass, dirt or sand?
+How do I install my pole stand in grass, dirt or sand?

 How do I install IYN Tank Stands outdoors?